1jour1vin

 Wine rated (2020 guide) 100/100

-A superb, brilliant bouquet of complexity displaying many facets.
-It reveals floral and spicy nuances with scents of violets and black pepper followed by fruity notes such as blueberries, raspberries, and cherries, respectively offering great freshness.
-Very nice tannic structure on the palate where the wine stands out for the finesse of its tannins and the breed of its structure.
+A superb, vibrant bouquet of complexity with many facets.
+It reveals floral and spicy nuances with aromas of violets and black pepper, followed by fruity notes such as blueberries, raspberries, and cherries, all imbued with great freshness.
+A beautiful tannic structure on the palate, where the wine stands out for the finesse of its tannins and the elegance of its structure.
 Such freshness, vigor, and energy.
-One could speak of a delicacy or even a delicacy in tune with the tannic power.
-The juicy touch becomes a saving grace; combined with the liveliness of the acidity and the powerful but polished tannins (they are well-bred!), the result is an exceptional symbiosis and an endless fruity persistence on the finish, where we find notes of cherries that support and underline the aromatic finesse.
-This is a very great Figeac.
-2026-2058
+One might speak of a delicacy—or even a refined delicacy—in harmony with the tannic power.
+The juicy touch becomes a saving grace; combined with the liveliness of the acidity and the powerful yet polished tannins (they are well-aged!), resulting in an exceptional harmony and an endless fruity finish, where notes of cherries support and highlight the aromatic finesse.
+This is a truly great Figeac.
+2026–2058

 Wine Green